Japanese JLPT Grammar Point

 ~とく (〜toku)

-Express the idea of doing something in advance or preparing for something.
+Express doing something in advance or for future convenience (casual form of ~ておく).

-Yoru osoku naru kara, konban no gohan wo tsukutte toku.
+Yoru osoku naru kara, konban no gohan wo tsukutoku.

-Since it will get late at night, I'll prepare tonight's dinner in advance.
+Since it will be late tonight, I'll prepare dinner in advance.

-I might need an umbrella, so I'll bring it just in case.
+I might need an umbrella, so I'll bring one along (just in case).

-Shiken ga chikai kara, ima kara benkyou shite okou.
+Shiken ga chikai kara, ima kara benkyou shitokou.

-Since the exam is coming up, I'll start studying now to prepare.
+The exam is coming up, so I'll start studying now.

-Since tomorrow will be busy, I'll do the laundry in advance.
+Since I'll be busy tomorrow, I'll do the laundry in advance.

-The ~とく grammar point is used to express the idea of doing something in advance or preparing for something.
-It implies that the speaker is performing an action to avoid trouble or inconvenience in the future.
-This grammar point is a shortened version of '~ておく (~te oku)', often used in casual speech.
+The ~とく grammar point (from ~ておく) is used to express doing something in advance or preparing for something.
+It implies you're performing an action now to avoid inconvenience later.
+It is a casual, colloquial contraction of ~ておく.

 Processing keyword: ~とく (〜toku)